Skip to main

 4. Attracting new audiences

 If we want to expand our product to a new group of users, we naturally need to get to know this group well and understand what their needs, problems, and habits are.
-Thanks to techniques like interviews, surveys, usability tests or creating user personas, we can make the research much more accurate.
+Thanks to techniques like interviews, surveys, or usability tests we can make the research much more accurate.

 5. Product’s end-to-end lifecycle

 Research should be a permanent element of the work on a product during its whole lifecycle.
-Thanks to this mindset we will be able to constantly improve the product, react to new problems, and changes on the market.
-Having the right amount of data on our users, competition and the industry in which we operate, we will be able to react faster to such changes and improve the product accordingly or, if necessary, even pivot our whole business model.
+That way we're able to improve the product constantly by reacting to new obstacles and changes in the market.
+Having the right amount of data about our users, competition, and the industry in which we operate means we're able to react faster to such changes and improve the product accordingly or, if necessary, even pivot our whole business model.

 Copy link